sizeofvoid/libopeninput/doc/user/tapping.rst

 **libinput_device_config_tap_set_drag_enabled()**.
 Most devices have tap-and-drag enabled by default.

+.. note:: Dragging is always done with one finger.
+The number of fingers on
+          the initial tap decide the type of button click.
+For example, to middle-click drag, tap with three fingers followed by a single-finger drag.

 Also optional is a feature called "drag lock".
 With drag lock disabled, lifting the finger will stop any drag process.
 When enabled, libinput will ignore a finger up event during a drag process, provided the finger is set down again